Martmists-GH/BDSP/README.md

-# Starlight - BDSP Example
+# Starlight - BDSP

 This repository contains a fork of [Starlight](https://github.com/shadowninja108/Starlight), a switch modding template, based on [Dialga](https://github.com/CraftyBoss/Dialga).

 It has been modified to use CMake and supports importing in CLion.
-Additionally, it has tasks to easily integrate with [SimpleModManager](https://github.com/nadrino/SimpleModManager).
+Additionally, it has tasks to easily integrate with [SimpleModManager](https://github.com/nadrino/SimpleModManager), as well as export to common emulators.

-To get started, copy `config.cmake.template` to `config.cmake` and change the IP to the IP of your switch.

 ## Prerequisites